paperless-ngx/paperless-ngx/docs/index.md

 ### Translation

 Paperless-ngx is available in many languages that are coordinated on [Crowdin](https://crwd.in/paperless-ngx).
-If you want to help out by translating paperless-ngx into your language, please head over to https://crwd.in/paperless-ngx, and thank you!
+If you want to help out by translating paperless-ngx into your language, please head over to the [Paperless-ngx project at Crowdin](https://crwd.in/paperless-ngx), and thank you!

 ## Scanners & Software